codacy/codacy-rubocop/docs/description/Style_StructInheritance.md

-Checks for inheritance from Struct.new.
+Checks for inheritance from `Struct.new`.
+Inheriting from `Struct.new` adds a superfluous level in inheritance tree.

 # Examples